Samour/hotel-booking/be/README.md

 ### Module naming scheme

+- `ports-` prefix indicates a collection of ports used to interface with the domain.
+There are only 2 ports modules:
+`ports-primary` and `ports-secondary`.
 - `facade-` prefix indicates a **driving adaptor** which provides access to invoke domain logic
 - `repository-` or `receiver-` prefix indicates a **driven adaptor** which provides the domain logic with access to external resources